Last Updated on: 25th July 2024, 07:31 pm

 Considering how Sayil was established while nearby Uxmal and Kabah were at their zenith, you’ll notice a lot of architectural similarities, such as banded columns and stone masks depicting the rain deity Chaak.

-Chaak was one of the most important Mayan deities and could be considered the local version Tlaloc, the ancient Mesoamerican deity who was worshipped since the days of Teotihuacan.
+Chaak was one of the most important Mayan deities and could be considered the local version of Tlaloc, the ancient Mesoamerican deity who was worshipped since the days of Teotihuacan.

 Interestingly, Sayil is one of the few Mayan sites to feature a depiction of the ‘Descending God,’ also sometimes called the ‘Diving God.’
 As you can observe above the rooms on the second floor, this mysterious deity is depicted upside down, as if diving from heaven to earth.